neverRare/butter/doc/language/function.md

 ## Parameters

-The parameter have the same syntax as [struct unpacking](unpacking.md#struct), except it cannot have rest syntax.
+The parameter have the same syntax as [struct unpacking], except it cannot have rest syntax.

+[struct unpacking]: unpacking.md#struct

 Unnamed functions can have simplified parameter syntax when it have at most 1 parameter: the parentheses can be omitted.
 Unnamed functions with 1 parameter would look like `param => body` and those with no parameter would simply be `=> body`.